Physical Property Testing

 Heat of Combustion

-This test gives a measurement of the energy released during combustion of a sample in an oxygen atmosphere.
+This test provides a measurement of the energy released during combustion of a sample in an oxygen atmosphere.
 Sample is combusted within a Parr Bomb that is submerged in a measured volume of water.
 The increase in temperature of the water after combustion is used to calculate the BTU value of the sample.
-Results are reported in BTU/lb, unless an alternate is requested.
+Results are reported in BTU/lb, unless an alternate unit is requested.

-Thermogravimetric Analysis/Differential Thermal Analysis (TGA/DTA)
+Thermogravimetric Analysis & Differential Thermal Analysis (TGA/DTA)